egedursun/bimod-lab/README.md

 ......

-1. Deploy the application to the server.
-Update -> SSL Certificates, NGINX configuration.
+1. Add the hadron prime views & templates
-2. Add the new features -> drafting to the documentation
+2. Add the hadron prime permissions.
+3. Add hadron prime to vertical & horizontal search
+4. Add hadron prime to vertical & horizontal menu
+5. Adjust the costs and add them to .env files (for nosql + for hadron prime)

 [i] BUG: The messages cut short in Harmoniq + can't send audio in real time to Harmoniq agent.